Miller Center Foundation Board of Directors

 John C. Jeffries Jr.

-John C. Jeffries Jr., chair, is the David and Mary Harrison Distinguished Professor of Law and counselor to the UVA president.
+John C. Jeffries Jr., ex officio, is the David and Mary Harrison Distinguished Professor of Law and counselor to the UVA president.
 His primary research and teaching interests are civil rights, federal courts, criminal law, and constitutional law.
 Jeffries has co-authored casebooks in civil rights, federal courts, and criminal law and has published a variety of articles in those fields.
 He also wrote a biography of Supreme Court Justice Lewis F. Powell Jr. Jeffries served as dean of the UVA Law School from 2001-2008 and accepted an appointment in University administration in 2018.

 B. Wistar Morris III